 |

-Based on the principle of an inversed fridge, my dehumidifier is still the same old machine and working as on the day of its delivery except for the indicator light, a neon bulb.
-There were no light diodes at the end of the 1970ties.
+Based on the principle of an inverted fridge, my dehumidifier is still the same old machine and working as it did on the day of its delivery, except for the indicator light, a neon bulb.
+There were no light diodes at the end of the 1970s.

 |

-Freiburg's Central Art Depot is a two-story building with a surface of 5500 square meters for storage.
-The relative humidity inside is held at 50% for minimum energy consumption.
-Thick walls and insulation materials keep the temperature variations minor while only a small amount of filtered and conditioned air is added to renew what is necessary.
+Freiburg's Central Art Depot is a two-story building with a storage area of 5,500 square meters.
+The relative humidity inside is set to 50% to minimize energy consumption.
+Thick walls and insulation materials keep temperature variations minimal, while only a small amount of filtered and conditioned air is added to replace what is necessary.

 |